JoshuaWise/jellypromise/README.md

 If either `valueA` or `valueB` rejects, or if `handler` throws, or if `handler` returns a rejected promise, then the returned promise will be rejected.

-If a `handler` function is not provided, the returned promise will simply be fulfilled with the fulfillment of `valueA` (after both `valueA` and `valueB` have been fulfilled)
+If a `handler` function is not provided, the returned promise will be fulfilled with the fulfillment of `valueA` (after both `valueA` and `valueB` have been fulfilled)

 ### *static* Promise.isPromise(*value*) -> *boolean*